tqoo/LinuxCommandLine/README.md

 # LinuxCommandLine (LCL)

-This is a Linux Command Line simulater, where you can do ANYTHING you want, without breaking the computer!
+This is a Linux Command Line simulator, where you can do ANYTHING you want, without breaking the computer!

 Abbriviated LCL.

-### Lisence
+### License

-This is not licensed, my only wish is that you give credit to the owner of this (Ehsan Gaffori).
+This is not licensed, my only wish is that you give credit to the owner of this (tqoo).

 ### Modules